HIST 364: Revolution and Radical Politics in Latin America

 HIST 364-001: Revolution and Radical Politics in Latin America

-During the twentieth century, Latin America has witnessed both peaceful political movements and violent revolutions aimed at redressing economic inequalities and creating a more just society.
-This course will consider several of these movements in comparative perspective: the Mexican Revolution, the Arbenz government in Guatemala, the Allende regime in Chile, the Cuban and Nicaraguan Revolutions.
+During the twentieth century, Latin America witnessed both peaceful political movements and violent revolutions aimed at redressing economic inequalities and creating a more just society.
+This course will consider several of these movements in comparative perspective: the Mexican Revolution, the Allende regime in Chile, the Cuban and Nicaraguan Revolutions.
 Among the questions we will consider are the following: What factors account for the emergence of these movements?
 What has determined their success or failure?
 What impact have they had on society?
+Are they compatible with democracy?
 What role has the United States played in fomenting or preventing these radical political movements?

 Course Information from the University Catalog